zzz25251325zzz/NeoZygisk/README.md

 # NeoZygisk

-NeoZygisk is a Zygote injection module implemented using `ptrace`, which provides Zygisk API support for KernelSU and serves as a replacement of Magisk's built-in Zygisk.
+NeoZygisk is a Zygote injection module implemented using `ptrace`, which provides Zygisk API support for APatch/KernelSU and serves as a replacement of Magisk's built-in Zygisk.

 ## Requirements

 ### General

 + No multiple root implementation installed

+### APatch

++ Minimal APatch version: 10762

 ### KernelSU